SCLW/Circuitry-Based-Sound/readme.md

 Divide-By-'N' Counter

-When the outputs are fed back to the input Data, divide by 10, 8, 6, 4, 2, is calculated.
-For odd numbers 9, 7, 5, 3, simply use CD4011 or CD4093 to NAND two corresponding output stages and feed the inverted result back into Data.
-By combining multiple devices, higher divide-by functions can be calculated.
-Preset enable will transfer Data on the input Jam to its corresponding /Q (inverted).
-A logical high on the reset input causes all /Q Outputs to high.
+By feeding the output stages back into the Data input, the CD4018 can divide a clock signal by 10, 8, 6, 4, or 2.
+For odd division factors (9, 7, 5, 3), an additional NAND gate (CD4011 or CD4093) can be used.
+Simply NAND two appropriate output stages and feed the inverted result back into the Data input to achieve the desired division.
+By cascading multiple CD4018 chips, higher divide-by-N ratios can be implemented for more complex rhythmic patterns or frequency modulation techniques.

+Control Functions
+- **Preset Enable:** Transfers the data from the Jam input to its corresponding /Q (inverted) output.
+- **Reset:** A logical HIGH on the Reset input forces all /Q outputs HIGH, resetting the counter.

 Divide by 9: **/Q4** & **/Q5** via 1/2 CD4011 connected to input Data